 ING Continuity Foundation

 The role of the ING Continuity Foundation is to ensure ING's continuity.
-Should a hostile takeover attempt ever occur, this foundation can exercise its call option right for as many cumulative preference shares as are necessary in order to hold one third of the issued share capital.
+Should a hostile takeover attempt be made, this foundation can exercise its call option right for as many cumulative preference shares as are necessary in order to hold up to one-third of the issued share capital.

 A financial asset or liability for which a time-proportionate compensation is paid or received, in relation to a notional amount.

-Difference between the averagely received interest on funds lent and the interest paid by the bank on capital raised.
+Difference between the average interest received on funds lent and the interest paid by the bank on capital raised.

 Internal rate of return is the discount rate at which the present value of distributable earnings from new business equals the investment in new business (i.e. the projected return on the investment in new business) is calculated.